-Total equity as of March 31, 2020 increased by €1.2 billion compared to December 31, 2019.
-The main factor contributing to this development was an issuance of new additional equity components (Additional Tier 1 securities, treated as equity according to IFRS) of €1.2 billion on Feb 11, 2020.
-Total equity was also impacted by remeasurement gains related to defined benefit plans of €103 million, net of tax and net income attributable to Deutsche Bank shareholders of €43 million.
-The increase in equity was partly offset by a negative net change in share awards of €106 million in additional paid-in capital and losses from foreign currency translation of €59 million, net of tax, mainly resulting from the weakening of the US dollar against the euro.
+Total equity as of March 31, 2020 increased by \in 1.1 billion compared to December 31, 2019.
+The main factor contributing to this development was an issuance of new additional equity components (Additional Tier 1 securities, treated as equity according to IFRS) of \in 1.2 billion on Feb 11, 2020.
+Total equity was also impacted by remeasurement gains related to defined benefit plans of \in 103 million, net of tax.
+The increase in equity was partly offset by a negative net change in share awards of \in 106 million in additional paid-in capital, and losses from foreign currency translation of \in 59 million, net of tax, mainly resulting from the weakening of the US dollar against the euro and net loss attributable to Deutsche Bank shareholders of \in 27 million.